Beuth-Erdelt/DBMS-Benchmarker/docs/Dashboard.md

 ### Data

-The cells of the runtime cube contains
-* Timer (connection, execution, data transfer)
+The cells of the runtime cube contain timer (connection, execution, data transfer, run and session) and derived metrics (latencies, throughput).
-* Derived metrics (latencies, throughput)

-The cells of the monitoring cube contains
+The cells of the monitoring cube contain hardware metrics.
-* Hardware metrics

 ### Graph Panels

 The dashboard is organized into 12 columns and several rows depending on the screen size.

-For a graph panel you can
+For a single graph panel you can
 * change width (number of columns)
 * change height (number of rows)
 * change ordering on the dashboard
 * activate settings
-* download underlying data as csv
+* download underlying data as csv.

 #### Graph Types

 Available types of display are

 * Line Plot
 * Boxplot
 * Histogramm